OwOHamper/interactive-mcp/README.md

 - **Alerting users before command execution** with loud notifications.
 - Any workflow requiring user input or confirmation during LLM operation.

-## Client Configuration
+## Installation & Configuration

-This section explains how to configure MCP clients to use the `interactive-mcp` server.
+This section explains how to configure MCP clients to use the `interactive-mcp-enhanced` server.

 By default, user prompts will time out after 60 seconds.
 You can customize server options like timeout or disabled tools by adding command-line flags directly to the `args` array when configuring your client.

+Please make sure you have the `npx` command available.

 ### Usage with Cursor